OwenQian/mcp-server-manager/README.md

 - Automatically wraps stdio servers with Supergateway to expose them as SSE servers
 - Run multiple servers simultaneously with background mode
 - Properly manage and clean up background processes
+- Support for environment variables in the configuration

 ## Installation